CheilintClaudinaSiallagan/portofolio/README.md

 ## Tools

 __Katalon__
-  *Created and maintained test cases, test suites, and test data using Katalon Studio
+ Created and maintained test cases, test suites, and test data using Katalon Studio

+__selenium__
+Use Selenium WebDriver to develop and run test scripts for web applications